nisbweb/Discord-Bot-Making-Workshop/README.md

   ```
 - Get your bots token from [ the discord developers page](https://discord.com/developers/applications), By selecting your application , going into the bots navigation menu and copying the secret token generated.
 - Add the token in the files at the places mentioned.
+- Add the bot to the server, by generating a link in the OAuth tab of the bot page.
 - Run the python file
   ```
 	$ python <file name>.py
   ```

+### Further additions:
+- Host the bot so that it will constantly run, Heroku, Okteto, Civo , AWS etc are all viable options
+- Make multipurpose bots with a varied range of commands.
+- Add logging and error handling in the bot.

 ### NOTE:
 - If you get a invalid certificate issue,